bitovi/academy/src/technology-consulting/1-effort.md

   - Unless you are lucky enough to get the application right on the first try, you will be unable to respond to feedback and quickly iterate.
-    The product won't improve, fall behind, and eventually fail.
+    The product won’t improve, fall behind, and eventually fail.
 - has **misunderstood goals**
   - Progress will be chaotic: team members end up siloed, focusing on individual goals or goals that are misinterpreted in the larger scheme.
 - has the **wrong goals**
-  - Sometimes the product doesn't fit the market.
+  - Sometimes the product doesn’t fit the market.
 No amount of technology changes that.

 Despite all of this, technology choices are
 **very** important.
 Applications are built on code after all - a slow application negatively influences user experience.
-An inflexible application won't be able to change direction.
+An inflexible application won’t be able to change direction.

 This course will cover all the afore-mentioned prioritized activities.